What is a sitemap?

 An HTML sitemap is simply put just another navigation element, where you can help the user find what they are looking for.

-XML vs. HTML sitemaps - which should you use?
+XML vs. HTML sitemaps - which should I use?

 Luckily you don’t have to choose between the two, since they have two different purposes.
 When it comes to choosing a sitemap it is perfectly acceptable to choose both.
 While an XML sitemap is highly recommended, an HTML sitemap is more optional - but still recommended to have.